TechSoup Canada is thrilled to announce that Zoom, one of the world’s most popular video conferencing platforms, is now a donor partner.

 Zoom Meetings is a video conferencing platform with a comprehensive suite of features that enable deep collaboration.
 High Definition (HD) video and an intuitive interface create a seamless experience for both desktop and mobile users, and Zoom’s commitment to accessibility ensures that users with disabilities are able to participate fully.

 Through TechSoup Canada, Zoom is offering eligible nonprofits a 50 percent discount on one-year subscriptions to both its Meetings Pro Plan (for up to nine hosts) and its Meetings Business Plan (for 10 hosts).
 In each of these plans, a meeting can have up to 100 participants, all of whom can be on HD video.

-With a range of optional add-ons also available at 50 percent discounts -- from Zoom Webinars and Zoom Rooms (software for conferencing in rooms equipped with off-the-shelf hardware) to additional hosts and cloud storage -- Zoom can help your nonprofit connect to the people who matter most.
+With a range of optional add-ons also available at 50 percent discounts -- from Zoom Webinars and Zoom Rooms (software for conferencing in rooms equipped with off-the-shelf hardware) to additional hosts -- Zoom can help your nonprofit connect to the people who matter most.